AntreasAntoniou/TALI/README.md

 - TALI integrates YouTube media components (video and audio), YouTube text components (title, description, subtitles), and Wikipedia components (image and context).
 These components have been temporally aligned and semantically integrated.
 - Multiple language support enhances the global comprehension and capabilities of the TALI dataset.

+## For a Gradio visualization of the full dataset please go to this [link](https://antreas.io/demos/tali)

 ## Getting Started

 ### Installation